SRELL (std::regex-like library) is a Unicode-aware regular expression template library for C++.

 A character class.
 A set of characters:

-Examples when case insensitive search is performed (when the
+Examples when case insensitive match is performed (when the

 If regular expressions contain a mismatched |